Skip to main content

 As that response suggests, we've ingested in two events (which are identified by their idempotency keys) and there were no errors.

-To see this in the Orb platform, head over to the "Events" tab under the "Developers" section in the sidebar in your test mode account in Orb and take a look.
+To see this in the Orb platform, head over to the "Events" tab in the sidebar of your test mode account in Orb and take a look.
 You should see rows in the table that correspond to these two events.
 If you click in for more details, you'll see a timeline of what processing Orb has done on these events— for now, they don't match any real customers in the platform so you'll just see that they've been ingested at the relevant timestamp.

 Before we move on, let's just run that same cURL command one more time to see what happens!
 With this second run, you'll see: